mxwalbert/layers-edx/README.md

 # layers-edx

-A Python port of parts of the [NIST EPQ (Electron Probe Quantification) library](https://github.com/usnistgov/EPQ) for X-ray microanalysis and electron probe quantification.
+A Python port of the [NIST EPQ (Electron Probe Quantification) library](https://github.com/usnistgov/EPQ) for X-ray microanalysis and electron probe quantification.

 ## Features